avillela/goose-otel-enablement/docs/goose-otel-enablement.md

 ## Overview

 Goose v1.43.0 ships with built-in OpenTelemetry instrumentation (using the Rust OTel SDK v0.32) covering traces, metrics, and logs.
-You can enableme this functionality on initial setup of Goose, or at a later point in time, in the [Goose configuration YAML](~/.config/goose/config.yaml).
+You can enable this functionality on initial setup of Goose, or at a later point in time, in the [Goose configuration YAML](~/.config/goose/config.yaml).

 This document summarizes all the changes made to enable and pipeline that telemetry.